French Press Iced Coffee (2 Easy and Delicious Recipes!)

 Step 1: Pour The Ground Coffee And Water

 Pour the coarse coffee grounds into a French press.
-Add 1/4th of the water so the bean can expand.
+Add 1/4th of the water first so the beans can bloom.
 Add water in a circular motion.
-Stir it gently for 30 seconds
+Stir it gently for 30 seconds and add the remaining water.

 Step 2: Let the Grounds Steep